WeCanCodeIT/WCCI-FullTime-Fall2016/Week8/Assignments/ChatterPairProgramming/README.md

 Create an MVC web application and deploy it.

-DUE Friday, October 28th at 5:00pm
+DUE Monday, October 30th at 5:00pm

 ## Tasks